Calvin087/solid/notes/production-ready-app/01 getting-started.md

 Defining a struct does not instanciate a variable.
 It provides a type.
 Like address or bool.

+We don't have to include ref types when creating a new instance ie: `mapping`.
+But value types we do ie: ` `

 ```js

 struct Request {